Explore Jobs

 yes, 57.2% of people are more productive working from home

-What’s more, 78% of remote workers report that they feel “highly engaged” at work, compared to just 72% of in-office employees.
-Seeing as engaged employees are 22% more productive than disengaged employees on average, working from home seems to promote productivity in some workers.
+Furthermore, 78% of remote workers report feeling “highly engaged” at work, compared to just 72% of their in-office counterparts.
+Given that engaged employees are, on average, 22% more productive than those who are disengaged, remote work seems to foster enhanced productivity in many individuals.

 share of workers who report being more productive working from home, by age